QryptInc/qseed/README.md

     Follow the instructions provided by Thales.
 The crypto user role PIN will be needed for the qseed application configuration.

-5. Build and install the qseed application.
-Follow the steps in the [Build](#build) section below.
+5. Install the qseed application by following the steps in the [Install using Debian Package](#install-using-debian-package) section below.
+You may build the qseed application if the released packages are not available for your platform.
+Follow the steps in the [Build](#build) section below for building the qseed application.

 6. Set runtime configurations using the yaml configuration file.
 The Qseed application will expect the configuration file at /etc/qseed/qseed_config.yml by default.
 You can override the default location by using the QSEED_CONFIG_FILE environment variable.
 The following configurations can be set in the yaml configuration file.